open-cloud/xos/docs/dev/xosgenx.md

 passes it to a target, which in turn generates the output code.
 The target has access to a library of auxiliary functions implemented in Python.
 The target itself is written as a jinja2 template.
-The following figure depicts the processing pipeline.
-Developers will not need to interact with xosgenx directly, except when there is an opportunity to create a new target.
+The following figure depicts the processing pipeline, using the `slice.xproto` model and `Django` target as an example.

+> **Note:** Developers will not need to interact with xosgenx
+> directly, except when there is an opportunity to create a new target.

 ![xosgenx toolchain](toolchain.png)

 ## Intermediate Representation (IR)

 The IR is a representation of a parsed xproto file in the form of nested Python dictionaries.
 Here is a description of its structure.